microchip-pic-avr-examples/avr128db48-getting-started-with-mvio-mplab/README.md

 ## Operation
 * Connect the AVR128DB48 Curiosity Nano to a computer using a USB cable
-* Download the zip file or clone the example to get the source code
+* Clone the repository or download the zip to get the source code
-* Open the .atsln file with Atmel Studio
-* Right-click on the project you want to run and choose "Set as StartUp Project"
+* Open the project folder you want to run with MPLAB X
-* Press *Start Without Debugging* (CTRL+ALT+F5) to run the application
+* Compile and run the code

 ## Changing Voltage
 Drag and drop one of the following files to the "Curiosity" disc on your computer: